Every 35 seconds, someone chooses MORE THAN ^

 Cemetery burial

-Some pet owners choose to preserve the memory of their pet rather than keeping their actual remains close by.
-If so, a formal cemetery burial could be more fitting.
-This ensures your pet’s remains will be undisturbed and cared for wherever life takes you.
+A formal cemetery burial will ensure that your pet’s remains will be undisturbed and cared for.
 A pet cemetery might be able to pick up your pet from your home or vets.

 The Association of Private Pet Cemeteries and Crematoria allows members to search for pet burial services by location.

-We do our best to accommodate customers when they lose a pet.
-If you're not able to contact us right away, we’ll backdate your cancellation once we receive a claim or invoice for end-of-life treatment.
+We do our best to help our customers when they lose a pet and understand you may not be able to contact us right away.
+Once we receive a claim for end-of-life treatment, we’ll backdate your cancellation.

 To cancel your MORE THAN pet policy, you’ll need to get in touch with us.